excursion-expert/questionAndAnswer/README.md

 <img src="https://github.com/excursion-expert/questionAndAnswer/blob/main/WhiteBackgroundLogoSuperCropped.png">

 # Question & Answer
-I worked on a team of engineers designing Excursion Expert, a travel information site.
+I worked on a team of engineers designing Excursion Expert a travel information site.
 I designed the question and answer service on the site, where users could ask and answer questions about particular locations.

 The service was built with React, backed with a MongoDB database and Express server.